Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Experimental Evaluation

 \paragraph{Greater Verifiable Robustness Bounds}

-Figure 3(b) shows the results of using the obtained bounds to do robustness verification.
-We consider a few thresholds for robustness tolerance, i.e., $\{0.1,0.4,0.6\}$, and find that SymBox and SymZono can achieve much greater bounds than Box and Zono do, and moreover their bounds are the same as or close to what Planet can do.
+Table \ref{fig:experimets}(b) shows the results of using the obtained bounds to help verify the robustness property.
+We consider a few thresholds for robustness tolerance, i.e., $\{0.1,0.2,0.3,0.4,0.5,0.6\}$, and find that Symb can verify many more cases than \air\ do with comparable time consumption (less than 2x in most cases, and sometimes even faster).

 \paragraph{Proportion of Activated/Deactivated ReLU Nodes}